selinal6564/apcsa-freedom-project/tool/learning-log.md

 * read the layout documentation on Flutter website
 * learned how to align columns

+12/3/23:
+* read the layout documentation on Flutter website
+* learned how to size widgets

 <!--
 * Links you used today (websites, videos, etc)